WHAT IT IS:

-The Challenge Lab provides an additional tier of service to identified elementary Gifted and Talented and Talent Pool children.
-Students go to the Challenge Lab for a minimum of 90 to 120 minutes a week to receive curriculum and instruction designed to provide additional challenge and opportunity to pursue topics of interest.
+The Challenge Lab provides an additional tier of service to identified elementary Gifted and Talented children.
+Students go to the Challenge Lab for 90 to 120 minutes a week to receive curriculum and instruction designed to provide additional challenge and opportunity to pursue topics of interest.
 After students are tested and identified, participation is voluntary.

 Challenge Lab instruction is based on the Texas Performance Standards Project (State G/T) curriculum and Project Based Learning, which is an extended inquiry process structured around complex, authentic questions and carefully designed products and tasks specifically designed for gifted and talented students.